 If you’re on a tight budget, it’s best to stick to northern Thailand, which is much cheaper than central and southern Thailand.
-The north also offers a more authentic experience; instead of luxury resorts and overdeveloped beach towns, you can enjoy visiting lively night markets, exploring authentic towns, and discovering the absorbing local culture.
+The north also offers a more authentic experience; instead of luxury resorts and overdeveloped beach towns, you can enjoy visiting lively night markets, exploring towns, and discovering the local culture.

 Accommodation is cheap, especially in the north: private rooms in budget hotels are around £20, whereas dorms are under £10.
 Then there’s the food!
-Thai cuisine is some of the best in the world, and you can enjoy delicious dishes like pad Thai or panang curry for under £1 if you buy from a street vendor.
+Thai cuisine is some of the best in the world, and you can enjoy delicious dishes like pad Thai or panang curry for under £1 from a street vendor.
 Restaurants are more expensive, but most are still pretty cheap.

-Getting around is, for the most part, cheap, easy and efficient – even if it’s not always that fast – and buses can be surprisingly luxurious for the low price.
+Getting around is, for the most part, cheap, easy, and efficient – even if it’s not always that fast – and buses can be surprisingly luxurious for the low price.

 Many of the attractions, especially in the north, are inexpensive too: parks and museums usually cost between £1–4, whereas more adventurous day trips cost £12–30.

 Cambodia isn’t only one of Southeast Asia’s most beautiful and fascinating countries, but it’s also one of the cheapest.
-Boasting pristine beaches, ancient monuments, dense forests, winding rivers, and lively cities, much of Cambodia remains refreshingly untouristy – and as a result, prices remain low.
+Boasting pristine beaches, ancient monuments, dense forests, winding rivers, and lively cities, much of Cambodia remains refreshingly untouristy – and, as a result, prices remain low.